anuket-project/anuket-specifications/doc/ref_model/chapters/appendix-a.md

 Taking advantage of CNTT pre-defined environments with common capabilities, applications can be developed and deployed more rapidly, providing more service agility and easier operations.
 The extent to which this can be achieved will depend on levels of decoupling between application and infrastructure or platform underneath the application:

 **1. Infrastructure**:
 - a.
 Application functionality or application control require infrastructure components beyond RM profiles or requires infrastructure configuration changes beyond RA exposed APIs.
-Generally, such application is tightly coupled with infrastructure which results in Appliance deployment model and primary reason for starting CNTT.
+Generally, such application is tightly coupled with infrastructure which results in Appliance deployment model.
 - b.
 Application control using RA APIs finds node with required infrastructure component(s), and in that node using RA APIs configures infrastructure components that make application work.
 Example is application that requires certain acceleration adapter available in RM profile and is exposed through RA APIs.
 - c.
 Application control using RA APIs finds node with optional infrastructure component(s), and in that node using RA APIs configures infrastructure component(s) that make application work better (like more performant) than without that infrastructure component.
 Example is app that would work better with certain acceleration adapter but can also work without it.
 - d.
 Application control using RA APIs finds general profile node without any specific infrastructure component.